-To ensure unambiguous spatial relationships between object pairs in images, we formalize a set of necessary constraints that collectively guarantee visual clarity and semantic validity.
+\textbf{2.
+Spatial Constraints Enforcement.} To ensure unambiguous spatial relationships between object pairs in images, we formalize a set of necessary constraints that collectively guarantee visual clarity and semantic validity.
 For any candidate object pair $(O_i, O_j)$, we evaluate five constraints:

 \begin{itemize} \item \textbf{Visual Significance:} Objects must occupy a sufficient portion of the image to ensure their spatial relationship is meaningful: